railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Usually, invoices are sent by post some days later.
 In this case, the storesperson leaves the item unchanged without generating an invoice.
 Then, once per day or once per week the accountant will create the draft invoices based on all the receipts for the day.
-To do that, he uses the menu :menuselection:`Purchases --> Invoice Control --> Purchase Lines Not Invoiced`.
+To do that, he uses the menu :menuselection:`Purchases --> Invoice Control --> On Draft Invoices`.
-He clicks the action :guilabel:`Create invoices` to generate all draft invoices from the list of receipts that have not yet been invoiced.
+He clicks the action :guilabel:`Validate` to generate all draft invoices from the list of receipts that have not yet been invoiced.

 .. index::